apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

 *  Single and multiple address results are treated identically - a singleton is simply a multiple of size 1.
 This yields a major simplification of the implementation.

-*  Connections are throttled to dead upstreams, allowing only a single connection attempt per fail window timing until a connection succeeds.
+*  Connections are throttled to upstreams marked down, allowing only a single connection attempt per fail window timing until a connection succeeds.

 *  Timing information is stored in ``std::chrono`` data types instead of proprietary types.

 *  State information has been promoted to atomics and updates are immediate rather than scheduled.
    This also means the data in the state machine is a reference to a shared object, not a local copy.
-   The promotion was necessary to coordinate zombie connections to dead upstreams across transactions.
+   The promotion was necessary to coordinate zombie connections to upstreams marked down across transactions.

 *  The "resolve key" is now a separate data object from the HTTP request.
 This is a subtle but major change.
 The effect is requests can be routed to different upstreams without changing